THE HICKEYS OF LOUGH GUR

 Thomas and Ellen Hickey and their family lived in a small stone house with a thatched roof by Lough Gur, the Enchanted Lake, in County Limerick.
 The house had 2-4 rooms with two windows in the front.
 They also had a stable.
 The family leased Lot 11a, which was about 6 acres from the Count de Salis.
 Thomas was a small farmer with this quantity of land.

-The following Hickey families are found in Knockainy parish during the early 1800s:
+Knockainy was a large parish.
+The following Hickey families were found in Knockainy parish during the early 1800s:

-Patrick Hickey married Sally Carroll 1 February 1815 in Knockainy, and had these children, all baptised in Knockainy parish:
+Patrick Hickey, farmer of Ballinvrana married Sally Carroll 1 February 1815 in Knockainy, and had these children, all baptised in Knockainy parish:

 Margaret, christened 29 June 1816